Farewe/invacost/Readme.md

 `Probable_ending_year`.

-However, this information was not readily available in a substantial portion of the papers we compiled in the database: for 1237 out of 7552 papers (16.4 % of papers), this information was not available for at least one of the two columns.
+However, this information was not readily available in a substantial portion of the papers we compiled in the database: for 1150 out of 7463 papers (15.4 % of papers), this information was not available for at least one of the two columns.

-Therefore, for papers for which it was not available, we made educated guesses on the probable starting and ending years, on the basis of a set of rules we decided for our main paper (*link to be added when the paper is published*).
+Therefore, for papers for which it was not available, we made educated guesses on the probable starting and ending years.
 These educated guesses were based on conservative rules (e.g., if no duration information was provided, then the impact was reported of one year only).
-These estimated starting and ending years are available in two new fields in the database called `Probable_starting_year_low_margin` and `Probable_ending_year_low_margin`.
+These estimated starting and ending years are available in two new fields in the database called `Probable_starting_year_adjusted` and `Probable_ending_year_adjusted`.

 As it stands now, each cost has a starting and an ending year, and schematically it looks like this: